rahulsaivishnu/practice/README.md

 # practice
-For Basic practice of my knowledge
+For Basic practice of my knowledge from my development.